SumoLogic/sumologic-documentation/docs/integrations/databases/opentelemetry/cassandra-opentelemetry.md

 - Identify number of nodes which are up and down
 - Gain insights into Memory - Init, used, Max and committed
-- Gain insights into the error and warning logs by thread & Node activity
+- Gain insights into the error and warning logs by thread and Node activity

 <img src={useBaseUrl('https://sumologic-app-data-v2.s3.amazonaws.com/dashboards/Cassandra-OpenTelemetry/Cassandra-Overview.png')} alt="Collector" />